JustinJ1109/quartz/content/Campaigns/Campaign 1/Dungeons/Factory 17.md

 - **Treasure:** A prototype arcane device (your call — maybe a single-use wand or unstable potion).

 - **Clue:** A logbook hinting at a visiting dignitary or exec scheduled to tour the site next week.

+(If they are doing too well, throw a [Flesh Golem](https://www.dndbeyond.com/monsters/16863-flesh-golem) here)

 ---